 Stay Late: Often when a park is open super late, the later it gets the shorter the lines get.
 During the summer or holidays, the Magic Kingdom is sometimes open as late as 1 or 2AM with Extra Magic Hours!
 During fireworks, lines are often shorter as well.

 Single Rider Line: My favorite trick for bypassing a long line is to ride as a single.
 There are a few rides that use single riders to fill in odd number parties.
 So if you’re willing to ride by yourself (well with strangers), you enter a separate line of people that they use to fill in.
 The line isn’t guaranteed to move at a certain pace because they’re just loading people as needed, but it’s usually much shorter than the standby line.
-You can do this if you’re traveling with other people (your whole group just gets in the single rider line) and even with older kids who are okay riding by themselves.
+You can do this if you’re traveling with other people (your whole group just gets in the single rider line but you WILL be split up right before you ride) and even with older kids who are okay riding by themselves.
 These are the attractions that currently have a single rider line:

 - Expedition Everest- Animal Kingdom